ValeLang/Vale/docs/Generics.md

 We'll conjure up a `PlaceholderTemplata(repeat$0, IntegerTemplataType)` to serve as our `N`.

-Later on in the monomorphizer, we'll see who calls `repeat` with what actual integers, and we'll do the substitution then.
+Later on in the instantiator, we'll see who calls `repeat` with what actual integers, and we'll do the substitution then.

 Any kind of templata works like this... except for kinds.